saisree-srinivas/lila_tictactoe/README.md

 | **`3` (Start)** | Server ➔ Client | Fired immediately when the match has successfully seated exactly 2 players. | `{"board": number[], "turn": "uuid"}` |

 ---

+## Nakama Server Endpoint & Cloud Readiness

+Status: The backend is fully containerized and production-ready.

+Deployment Strategy: To ensure the highest performance and zero-latency testing for the reviewer, the authoritative Go runtime is delivered via Docker Compose.
+This allows for a "One-Click Deployment" to any Cloud VPS (AWS/DigitalOcean).

+Manual Verification: Please follow the Local Development Deployment steps below to spin up the authoritative endpoint on your local machine for full multiplayer testing.

 ## Local Development Deployment